Contus1/FoodTrack/README.md

 A sophisticated social media platform for food enthusiasts to document, share, and discover culinary experiences with friends.
 Built with React, Tailwind CSS, and Supabase.

+**✨ Now featuring the Liquid Glass design system** - A refined iOS 26-inspired aesthetic with subtle translucency, depth, and luminous surfaces.
+See [LIQUID_GLASS_DESIGN.md](LIQUID_GLASS_DESIGN.md) for details.

 ## ✨ Revolutionary Features

 ### 🌟 Social Media Integration